blakmagjick/BooksomBuddies-Flask/README.md

 [x] Original Poster can delete any comments on their post \
 [ ] Send out an email after registration to confirm it went through \
 [ ] Have user messaging - if someone tries to login and they haven't registered before \
-[ ] User messaging on the frontend if username or pw is wrong
+[ ] User messaging on the frontend if username or pw is wrong \
+[ ] Ability to upload photo from computer

 ## Bugs/Unsolved Problems